 - “My favorite scientific/technological accomplishment or advancement in history is…the diabetes pump.
 For things they are doing now, I’m really interested work the eGenesis lab is doing with doing human organ transplants with pig organs.”

 - “My top three role models are… Dean Kamen, Dr. Ellis Meng (chair of USC Viterbi’s Department of Biomedical Engineering), and my mother.”

 Joshua Neutel’s intense drive stems from an unusual source: childhood obesity.

 “In the eighth grade, at five feet and seven inches, I weighed 220 pounds,” said Neutel.
 “I lost the excess weight over a period of two years.”
 This instilled a strong work ethic in him and a need to overachieve, he said.

-Majoring in chemical engineering at USC, he’s involved with numerous campus organizations organizations on campus, including Engineers Without Borders and the university’s premier 3D printing club, 3D4E.
+Majoring in chemical engineering at USC, he’s involved with numerous campus organizations on campus, including Engineers Without Borders and the university’s premier 3D printing club, 3D4E.